 According to the Cessna 172G POH, the fuel tank quick drain valves and the fuel strainer should be checked prior to the first flight of the day and after each refueling in order to clear the fuel system of any contaminants.

-For more information about fuel related accidents, you can view or download ASF's Safety Advisor, Fuel Awareness, from the ASF Web site.
+For more information about fuel related accidents, you can view or download ASI's Safety Advisor, Fuel Awareness.